Get cool or get help now if you feel:

 - Heat Index (Apparent Temperature) Chart - National Weather Service chart showing the Heat Index (Apparent Temperature)

-- Heat Infographic: "Keeping Your Cool, When Temperatures Rise" (PDF, 138 KB)
+- Heat Infographic: "Keeping Your Cool, When Temperatures Rise" (PDF)

 - Heat Stress in Outdoor Workers - NIOSH